SamSswi/PP4-dorsia-restaurant/MANUAL_TESTING.md

 The navbar displays different links depending on the status of the user.
 If the user is not logged in, they are presented with the options to Log In or Register.

 On the Log In page, the users are given the opportunity to register if they're not registered yet.
 Only logged-in users can make reservations.
+Whenever the registers, logs in or logs out, they're shown a success message to confirm their action succeeded.

 ## Epic 4 - Display the menu